faulhornlabs/simphony/README.md

 # Simphony

-Simphony is an open-source Python package for simulating spin dynamics in central spin systems, with a focus on nitrogen-vacancy (NV) centers coupled to nuclear spins.
+Simphony is an open-source Python package from [Qutility](https://www.qutility.io/) for simulating spin dynamics in central spin systems, with a focus on nitrogen-vacancy (NV) centers coupled to nuclear spins.
 It provides a modular and efficient framework for building quantum registers, designing pulse sequences, and analyzing system dynamics for quantum information and sensing applications.